sanjay-saxena/todolist-network/README.md

 ?
 Author email: foo@example.com
 ?
 License: Apache-2.0
 ?
 Name of the Business Network card: admin@todolist-network ?
 Do you want to generate a new REST API or connect to an existing REST API?
-Generate a new RES T API
+Generate a new REST API ?
-?
 REST server port: 3000
 ?
 Should namespaces be used in the generated REST API?
 Never use namespaces